nats-io/nats.c/README.md

 The public API has been documented using [Doxygen](http://www.stack.nl/~dimitri/doxygen/).

 To see the documentation, point your browser to the file `index.html` in the `doc/html` directory.

+Go here for a [preview](http://htmlpreview.github.com/?https://github.com/nats-io/cnats/blob/master/doc/html/index.html).

 The source code is also quite documented.